jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 ### 92 Regulations
 (1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:
   (a) imposing restrictions and requirements relating to reinsurance, service agreements, and notices under section 88:
-  (b) specifying the circumstances in which a person may lend money to a DHB:.
+  (b) specifying the circumstances in which a person may lend money to a DHB:
   (c) specifying any class of shares or interests that, and any conditions on which, DHBs may—
     (i) hold in a body corporate or in a partnership, joint venture, or other association of persons; or (ii) settle, or be or appoint a trustee of, a trust: